EU can withhold funds from Hungary, Poland, top court rules

 Associated Press

-BRUSSELS (AP) — The European Union’s highest court ruled on Wednesday that the 27-nation bloc can suspend support payments to member states if they breach rule of law principles, and dismissed a challenge by Hungary and Poland.
+BRUSSELS (AP) — In a ruling hailed as a boost to democratic values, the European Union’s highest court said Wednesday that the 27-nation bloc can suspend support payments to member states if they breach rule of law principles.

-The EU’s executive Commission said it would await Wednesday’s ruling before committing on whether to withhold funds but its president Ursula von der Leyen immediately welcomed the ruling.

-“The Commission will defend the Union’s budget against breaches of the principles of the rule of law.
-We will act with determination,” von der Leyen promised.
+The right-wing governments of Hungary and Poland, which had challenged the EU’s right to take such action, responded by arguing the rule lacked a proper legal basis and would fundamentally interfere with their running of national business.

+The reaction from Hungary and Poland was swift.
+Polish Justice Minister Zbigniew Ziobro – who is responsible for many of the changes seen as eroding the independence of judges – called the court’s move a turning point.

+“It is a gloomy date that will be written in the history books,” Ziobro said.
+“From an area of freedom, the EU is changing into an area where it will be possible to use unlawful violence in order to take this freedom away from member states and limit their sovereignty.”

-Hungary’s reaction was swift.
-Justice Minister Judit Varga slammed the ruling on her Facebook page, calling it a “political judgement” and proof that the EU was abusing its power.
+Hungarian Justice Minister Judit Varga called the court ruling a “political judgement” and proof that the EU was abusing its power.

+European officials on the other side of the debate also felt a tipping point had been reached with Wednesday’s ruling.
+The reactions showed how the democratic discourse in the EU is polarizing and splitting the bloc.

+“This ruling is a milestone,” Belgian Prime Minister Alexander De Croo said.
+“It becomes ever more difficult for member nations to say these (democratic) rights do not entail obligations and that they can be pushed aside at will.”

-Both Hungary and Poland have in the past reasoned that the court was overstepping its authority in approving a new mechanism that is not described in the EU’s own treaties.
-They said making such a link between finances and the legal decisions of independent member states amounted to blackmail from Brussels.
+Both Hungary and Poland reasoned that the court was overstepping its authority in approving a new mechanism that is not described in the EU’s own treaties.
+They said making a link between finances and the legal decisions of national governments amounted to blackmail from Brussels.

 The court argued however that democratic backsliding had not only a political impact but also affected budgetary matters.